Browse All Articles

 What’s the Future for Each?

-In 2024, the browsers blocking third-party cookies will include Google Chrome, which has the largest market share by far and therefore, the biggest implications for brands and consumers.
+In 2024, Google Chrome plans on giving users the option to opt out of third-party cookies.
+Chrome has the largest market share by far and therefore the biggest implications for brands and consumers.
 As a result, many advertisers will have to adjust their strategies.

 Nevertheless, advertisers would be wise to begin considering alternatives.
 One place to start is relying more on their own first-party data — and finding partners who can help them better leverage first-party data.
 This potentially includes publishers, who have direct relationships with site visitors, as well as data management firms, which, like Google, are working to create alternative tools for advertisers to better capitalize on first-party cookies and/or create anonymous aggregated groups like in the Privacy Sandbox.